 This second edition includes eighteen new case studies, alongside twenty-four from the first edition published in 2019.
 It provides teachers, practitioners, policymakers, and donors with compelling examples of programs and practices that positively influence improvements in teachers’ work conditions and teaching practice.

 We collected Teacher Stories (vignettes, videos, etc.) related to teacher management, teacher professional development, and/or teacher well-being in crisis and displacement contexts to ensure that teachers’ voices and experiences permeate all aspects of the event series.

 Watch this video of Hisham and Aya's experience as teachers and Syrian refugees in Lebanon.

 This live map features an interactive view of where the case studies and teachers' stories were submitted from around the world.
 Click the markers on the countries to learn more about the case studies and/or teacher stories!

-The Teachers in Crisis Contexts Collaborative (TiCC) was founded in April 2014 as an inter-agency effort to provide more and better support to teachers working in crisis settings.
+The Teachers in Crisis Contexts (TiCC) Working Group was founded in April 2014 as an inter-agency effort to provide more and better support to teachers working in crisis settings.